Mining licence guidelines

-Information to assist applicants for and holders of Mining Licences under the Mineral Resources (Sustainable Development) Act 1990
+This guideline will assist applicants for and holders of mining licences under the Mineral Resources (Sustainable Development) Act 1990.

 - Ministerial Guidelines – description of mineral resource and economic viability